loader image

 Zachariah Matysek

-Chief Operating Officer
+Acting Chief Executive Officer

 Zachariah is a proud Meriam man from the Meuram and Erub Samsep tribes of Zenadth Kes (the Torres Strait).
 Zachariah is a well experienced senior leader across government and non-profit sectors, and has a proven track record of delivering successful and culturally appropriate policies and services for First Nations Australians

-Benjamine Thompson
+Benjamin Thompson

 Director Sector Strengthening